-Children with Special Medical Conditions
+14.3 Children with Special Medical Conditions

 The school should be aware of children who have allergies or that require any special medical attention.
+A photographic list of students with special medical conditions is displayed in every room at CAL and regularly updated with any new entrants who have medical conditions.